 In Moneyball, Billy Beane was incredibly lonely.
 Some due to challenges in his life, some intentionally.
 He even tells Peter Brand that he can’t get close to the players because someday he may fire them.
 And I understand that because I felt the same way.
 I got to know my team, but I could never bring myself to build friendships with them.

 Some emotional separation is necessary to make the tough decisions you are sometimes called upon to make.
 But, as leaders, we must balance that with empathy and respect.
-Billy’s approach to those decisions lacks empathy, but he does try to treat them with respect while doing it (except for Jeremy Giambi, but he probably deserved it).
+Billy’s approach to those decisions lacks heart, but he does try to treat them respectfully while doing it (except for Jeremy Giambi, but he probably deserved it).

 Billy Beane had a challenge.
 How could he win big with one of the smallest payrolls in baseball?
-He was at a loss until he saw the Indians management deferring to a young wunderkind (Peter) in meetings.
-Billy digs in and finds out that Peter is creating a whole new approach to building baseball rosters.
+He was at a loss until he saw the Indian’s management deferring to a young wunderkind (Peter) in meetings.
+Billy digs in and finds that Peter is creating a new approach to building baseball rosters.
 And Billy sees the possibilities.

 No matter how good a leader you are, sometimes you can’t get everyone to go along with your vision.
 This leaves you with only a few options.
 The first is to try and bring them along.
-You can coax and cajole and sometimes they will come alongside you and see the vision.
+You can coax and cajole; sometimes, they will come alongside you and see the vision.
 Billy tried this approach with the team manager Art Howe.
 But ultimately, Art wasn’t having it, so Billy went with the next option.
 He forced his hand by trading away or sending down the players.
-Art was used to getting around the new vision.
+Art was using to get around the new vision.

 In the case of Grady Fuson, Billy took the final option.
 He fired him.
-And sometimes that’s necessary, especially when someone on your team is actively and openly resisting the new vision.
+And sometimes that’s necessary, especially when someone on your team actively and openly resists the new vision.